aspose-cells/Aspose.Cells-Products/cells/en/java/create/mhtml/_index.md

 {{% blocks/products/pf/agp/content h2="Create MHTML File Using Java" %}}

+How to create MHTML file?
 With Aspose.Cells for Java library, you can easily create MHTML file programmatically with  a few lines of code.
 [Aspose.Cells for Java](https://products.aspose.com/cells/java) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Java Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
 You can download its latest version directly from [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-cells) and install it within your Maven-based project by adding the following configurations to the pom.xml.

 {{% blocks/products/pf/agp/code-block title="Repository" offSpacer="true" %}}